numalariamodeling/faculty-enrich-2022-examples/README.md

 <details><summary><span>Click here to expand</span></summary>
 <p>

-- Add multiple interventions and create campaign files (see EMOD How To's) or below.
-For each add code chunk into the exampleSim simulation script, and import the corresponding modules for the selected interventions.
+- Add case management + 2 additional interventions of choice to your simulation.
+For each intervention, add the corresponding code chunk as well as module import into the `run_exampleSim.py`.
-    - Interventions to select:
+    - Suggested intervention code snippets:
         - <details><summary><span style="color: blue";">add_health_seeking </span></summary>
             <p>